 All three reviewers commented that the Study on Effects of Combustible Gas on Helicopter Operations report was written objectively and transparently.
-Mr. Coleman commented that the analysis, conclusions, and recommendations were supported by the data presented.
-Mr. Williams mentioned that the report had a significant amount of good data.
-Mr. Munson generally supported that the PwC Team made a good effort with the inputs from various sources plus the documentation obtained from research.
-Mr. Munson commented that the PwC Team was able to interpret the various documents and expert inputs to create a cohesive document that demonstrated cause and effect from the cold flaring on the platforms that resulted in aircraft engine failure with forced ditching of the aircraft with severe damage, loss, and injuries.
-Mr. Munson also stated that the engine data was excellent in its presentation and explanation and noted that most of that data was focused on the 650 SHP engines found in the single engine helicopters used for personnel and cargo transit work to various platforms and generally for short duration flights with a number of takeoffs and landings.
+One reviewer commented that the analysis, conclusions, and recommendations were supported by the data presented.
+Another reviewer mentioned that the report had a significant amount of good data.
+One reviewer generally supported that the PwC Team made a good effort with the inputs from various sources plus the documentation obtained from research.
+A reviewer commented that the PwC Team was able to interpret the various documents and expert inputs to create a cohesive document that demonstrated cause and effect from the cold flaring on the platforms that resulted in aircraft engine failure with forced ditching of the aircraft with severe damage, loss, and injuries.
+This reviewer also stated that the engine data was excellent in its presentation and explanation and noted that most of that data was focused on the 650 SHP engines found in the single engine helicopters used for personnel and cargo transit work to various platforms and generally for short duration flights with a number of takeoffs and landings.

 The three reviewers generally agreed that all readily available relevant studies or sources of information/data were consulted by the PwC Team.
-Mr. Munson commented that significant research will be necessary for determining the types of instrumentation that will be effective to address the uncertainties that were identified by the PwC Team with respect to methane gas density and quantity mapping during exhausting as a cold gas.
+One reviewer commented that significant research will be necessary for determining the types of instrumentation that will be effective to address the uncertainties that were identified by the PwC Team with respect to methane gas density and quantity mapping during exhausting as a cold gas.

-Mr. Williams and Mr. Coleman commented that the methodology was appropriate.
-Mr. Coleman added that the use of current regulations, recent studies, accident data, and mathematical simulation were important parts of the study.
-Mr. Coleman also stated that the variables, assumptions, and relevant dimensions were clearly identified and characterized.
-Mr. Munson stated that the variables, assumptions, and relevant dimensions were excellent for the helicopter engine engineering analysis, using engine operational data tables, operational parameter maps, and theory of operation equations.
-Mr. Munson noted that raw engine operational theory was explored along with definition of engine configurations as well as mechanization of fuel control types.
-Mr. Munson also commented on Appendix F from The Texas A&M Propulsion Laboratory and stated that the data collection was excellent for this engine documentation.
+Two reviewers commented that the methodology was appropriate.
+One reviewer added that the use of current regulations, recent studies, accident data, and mathematical simulation were important parts of the study.
+This reviewer also stated that the variables, assumptions, and relevant dimensions were clearly identified and characterized.
+One reviewer stated that the variables, assumptions, and relevant dimensions were excellent for the helicopter engine engineering analysis, using engine operational data tables, operational parameter maps, and theory of operation equations.
+One reviewer noted that raw engine operational theory was explored along with definition of engine configurations as well as mechanization of fuel control types.
+This reviewer also commented on Appendix F from The Texas A&M Propulsion Laboratory and stated that the data collection was excellent for this engine documentation.

-With respect to additional data analysis, Mr. Munson commented that a significant number of computational fluid dynamics (CFD) test cases could be run using the methane density and atmospheric data to generate a large number of cases.
+With respect to additional data analysis, one reviewer commented that a significant number of computational fluid dynamics (CFD) test cases could be run using the methane density and atmospheric data to generate a large number of cases.
 In addition, this reviewer commented that the rotor downwash models could be integrated into the total model to visualize gas dispersion and density during approach and landing and when hovering over the helideck doing the power check and then during transition to forward flight for departure.
-With respect to data collection,

-Mr. Munson acknowledged that the platform data and the hot and cold methane gas issues were not as exact, compared to the other data in this same study, because this reviewer noted it would take significant instrumentation to determine the methane gas flow signature in its cold state plus the hot flared dispersion.
-Mr. Munson stated that this would produce many test cases of wind velocity and direction plus temperature and dew point variations.
+With respect to data collection, the reviewer acknowledged that the platform data and the hot and cold methane gas issues were not as exact, compared to the other data in this same study, because this reviewer noted it would take significant instrumentation to determine the methane gas flow signature in its cold state plus the hot flared dispersion.
+The reviewer stated that this would produce many test cases of wind velocity and direction plus temperature and dew point variations.